johnmcraig/employee-manager/README.md

 - Vue.js
 - Angular 8

+## Built-in Endpoint Testing
+The project contains built in Api endpoint testing using [Swagger](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).
+This was setup in the `Startup.cs`class in both the Configure services and IConfiguration to be used upon startup.
+After launching the project in a local environment, navigate to `https://localhost:5001/swagger` to view the test index page.

 ## Setup
 In order to test/use this application, you will need the following:
 - Asp.Net Core 2.0 SDK, prefereably 2.2.1